dayzerodx/counterr/README.md

 - ex_hp: Excludes homopolymer regions in the assembly when computing various statistics.

 ### Tables
 - context_ins.tsv: Context-dependent insertion table with each row corresponding to a particular k-mer context (e.g., ACTTCA).
 Ordered by error rate from top to bottom.
+Error rate is defined as the percent of time insertion occurs in between the two central bases.
 If a k-mer is not observed, then it is excluded from the table.
 - context_sub.tsv: Context-dependent substitution table with each row corresponding to a particular k-mer context (e.g., ACGCA).
 Ordered by error rate from top to bottom.
+Error rate is defined as the percent of time the central base of the k-mer is incorrectly called.
 If a k-mer is not observed, then it is excluded from the table.

 ### Data
 Various computed statistics are saved in the "stats" subdirectory.
 These files are necessary for aggregating results from multiple runs (see "Miscellaneous" section).
 At the moment, there is no complete documentation for the files.